Rolling code: KeeLoq

+As detailed at KeeLoq, the algorithm has been shown to be vulnerable to a variety of attacks, and has been completely broken.

 Rolljam vulnerability

 A rolling code transmitted by radio signal that can be intercepted can be vulnerable to falsification.
 In 2015, it was reported that Samy Kamkar had built an inexpensive electronic device about the size of a wallet that could be concealed on or near a locked vehicle to capture a single keyless entry code to be used at a later time to unlock the vehicle.
 The device transmits a jamming signal to block the vehicle's reception of rolling code signals from the owner's fob, while recording these signals from both of his two attempts needed to unlock the vehicle.
-The recorded first code is forwarded to the vehicle only when the owner makes the second attempt, while the recorded second code is retained for future use.
+The recorded first code is forwarded (replayed) to the vehicle only when the owner makes the second attempt, while the recorded second code is retained for future use.
 Kamkar stated that this vulnerability had been widely known for years to be present in many vehicle types, but was previously undemonstrated.
 A demonstration was done during DEF CON 23.